Predictability

 Predictability measures with known features

-Predicting with known lexeme-wise features (such as gender or inflection class) is also possible.
-This feature was used in Pellegrini (2023).
-To use features, pass the name of any column(s) from the lexemes table:
+Predicting with known form-wise features (such as syllable count) or lexeme-wise features (such as gender or inflection class) is also possible.
+Lexeme-wise features was used in Pellegrini (2023) and form-wise features in Bouton (2026, in press).
+Form-wise features can be used to hard code complex phonological properties that Qumin fails to infer by itself.
+To use features, pass the name of any column(s) from the lexemes or forms table:

 Using token frequencies to weight results